Standard Code Test

 Assessment Auto-Generation

-Assessments can be auto-generated using the text on the current guides page as context.
-Follow the steps below to auto-generate a Standard Code Test assessment:
+Assessments can be auto-generated using the text on the current guide page as context.
+For more information, see the AI assessment generation page.

 Assessment Manual Creation